strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

       * This tick box automatically adds/removes the tag when ticked/unticked.
 This functionality will be available by 24 January 2020. .

-The checkbox is on the Episode edit screen:
+The checkbox is on the Episode add and edit screen:

   * Ticking it will add the ``!br20`` tag to the tag field
   * Typing the ``!br20`` tag into the tag box will also tick the checkbox